-Frugal Things To Do When You’re In…
+Fun And Frugal Things To Do When You’re In Minneapolis, Minnesota

 Each person in the series will be talking about each of their home areas, and highlight frugal things to do there when you’re visiting (or if you live there).
-Once you’re done reading this article, feel free to check out the series homepage and visit some of the other cities!
-So without further ado, here are frugal things to do when you’re in Minneapolis.
+Once you’re done reading this article, feel free to check out the other articles in the series (links at the bottom of the page) for frugal things to do in other cities!

 Minneapolis, A Great Place To Live And A Wonderful Place To Visit!

-The name “Minneapolis”, means “The City of Lakes” in a mash-up of the Dakota word minne and the Ancient Greek word polis, which refers to the city’s 22 natural lakes.
+The name “Minneapolis”, means “The City of Lakes“.
+It’s a mash-up of the Dakota word “minne” and the Ancient Greek word “polis”, and it refers to the city’s 22 natural lakes.

 You can enjoy the outdoors in one of our many parks.
-Or if you prefer you can attend a world class Broadway show downtown.
+Or if you prefer you can attend a world-class Broadway show downtown.
 The cuisine is delicious and the nightlife is hopping.
 In short, you can’t go wrong with a visit to Minneapolis.

 Below I’m going to list some of the best ways that I know to make your trip fun and exciting, while at the same time not breaking the bank.
-Some of the suggestions will be right in Minneapolis itself, while others may be in the greater Twin Cities metro area. (all photos in the post were taken by me!)
+Some of the suggestions will be right in Minneapolis itself, while others may be St. Paul or the greater Twin Cities metro area. (all photos in the post were taken by me!)